KevinDoughty/SubPixelWithoutBackground/README.md

 Clicking in the window moves a thin white CALayer behind the text fields, letting you see the effect.

-This class is not intended to be used directly, the technique is only of interest if you're animating text.
+The NSTextField subclass is not intended to be used directly, the technique is only of interest if you're animating text.